sp18-interns/yash-intern/28-March-2022/README.md

 - Did the conversion of lists to sets using for loop,dict comprehension,using {\*list} and using dict.fomkeys() method
 - Started doing Class Person problem
+- Read pages(1-5) from Linux Fundamentals for beginners pdf from Slack
+- Read pages(1-14) from Git Concepts pdf from Slack

 ### Doubts